Connect Students with Other Readers

 Superb ELA resource features engaging activities, stellar support

-Bottom line: An exceptional, ever-growing resource for helping your students become close readers, careful writers, and critical thinkers.
+Bottom Line: An exceptional, ever-growing resource for helping your students become close readers, careful writers, and critical thinkers.

 ThinkCERCA

-Well-structured lessons encourage deep analysis, thoughtful writing
+Structured literacy program inspires deep analysis, thoughtful writing

 Whooo's Reading